Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

       This project has a few other files, each discuss an important concept in Number and BigInt Data types.

       Number
       This number.js contains practical examples of number data type in JavaScript.

       BigInt
       The bigint.js contains how to declare and assign a BigInt, the purpose and some other concepts as follows:
             1. Number.MAX_SAFE_INTEGER   |   Return the maximum safe integer in JavaScript which is 9007199254740991
             2. Number.MIN_SAFE_INTEGER   |   Returns the minimum safe integere in JavaScript which is -9007199254740991
             3. Number.isInteger          |   Used to return true if a number/value is integer
-            4. Number.isSafeInteger      |   Returns true in a number is safe integer NumberMethod
+            4. Number.isSafeInteger      |   Returns true in a number is safe integer

+      NumberMethod
       The number_method.js file contains the following number methods:
-      1.   toString()                               Returns a number as string
+      1.   toString()                       |       Returns a number as string
-      2.   toExponential()                          Returns a number written exponential notation
+      2.   toExponential()                  |       Returns a number written exponential notation
-      3.   toFixed()                                Return  a number written with a number of decimal
+      3.   toFixed()                        |       Return  a number written with a number of decimal
-      4.   toPrecision()                            Returns a number with a specified length
+      4.   toPrecision()                    |       Returns a number with a specified length
-      5. ValueOf()                                Returns a number as a number
+      5. ValueOf()                        |       Returns a number as a number

+      GlobalMethod
+      The global_method.js contains global method in JavaScript as fllows:
+      1.   parseInt                         |        parses a string and returns a whole number
+      2.   parseFloat                       |        Parses a string and returns floating point number
+      3. Number                           |        Returns a number and converted from its argument